GISerDaiShaoqing/papers-notebook/README.md

 **Notes:**

+## 10 Estimating Vehicle Fuel Consumption and Emissions Using GPS Big Data

+## 11 Environmental benefits of bike sharing: A big data-based analysis

+## 12 Growth, innovation, scaling, and the pace of life in cities

+## 13 Street as a big geo-data assembly and analysis unit in urban studies: A case study using Beijing taxi data

 # GIS RS and IT Technology
 ## 1 R Package gdistance: Distances and Routes on Geographical Grids
 **Title:** R Package gdistance: Distances and Routes on Geographical Grids/R包gdistance：地理格网的距离和路径